 A more pressing question this year concerns Electronic Arts’ penchant for horrible E3 press events.
 Last year was chockfull of vague announcements and behind the scenes footage.
 While this year saw official announcements, gameplay and in-engine footage, EA still committed the same stupid mistake: Devoting too little time to its big releases and too much time to its sports titles.

 Sure, Madden NFL 25 and FIFA 16 will be big revenue earners for the company.
 However, the millions of consumers who pick up FIFA each year won’t pay money based on what they’ve seen at E3 or on the basis of how well the Pele interview went.
 They pick up FIFA each year and will continue to do so.
 Moderate presentation would have been great but EA just had to go overboard with its sports titles.

 Let’s not even talk about the time wasted on Minions Paradise.
-Or about that god-awful man in a zombie costume coming out to Danger Zone, which will forever haunt my memories of the song.
+Or about that man in a zombie costume coming out to Danger Zone, which will forever haunt my memories of the song.
 For the second year in a row, EA makes it seem like a struggle to present a good E3 show despite having so many great games.

 The Division suffers another visual downgrade?

 Tom Clancy’s The Division made a strong impact at last year’s E3 with its gameplay.
 While this year’s showing divided many a fan with the Dark Zone – especially since you could effectively betray your team-mates and steal their loot – many could agree that the visuals didn’t look quite as good this time around.